 UNCG requires that all officially recognized social media channels join our social media directory and follow and share content from the university’s primary accounts.
-You can find a list of our primary social channels and directions for joining the directory on the UNCG Connect site.
+You can find a list of our primary social channels and directions for joining the directory on the UNCG Social Media Services page.

 Social media page administrators are to engage with social media followers safely and responsibly.
 This includes notifying University Communications about matters of concern on their respective channels.
 The following standards apply to all social media accounts created by UNCG employees and students for official business purposes of the university.
 Accounts also must comply with any applicable federal or state laws and university policies.
 We encourage employees who post about the university on their personal accounts to also observe these guidelines.

 Social media continues to be a rapidly changing medium and our guidelines are subject to change without prior notice.
 We will do our best to keep them up-to-date.

 Page administrators should follow these guidelines when starting accounts on behalf of a university entity:

 Have a strategy.
 Faculty and staff should devise a content strategy to determine whether a new account is justified.
 Generally, page administrators should expect to post at least two pieces of original content each week for social media to be an ideal medium.
 Page administrators also should review the effectiveness of their channels on an annual basis.
 Employees can contact the social media manager in University Communications for advice about starting or retiring accounts.

 Page administrators should notify University Communications of all accounts by filling out a request to join the university’s social media directory.
 University Communications reserves the right to exclude from the directory lapsed accounts or those that don’t follow these standards.